jdmota/java-typestate-checker/README.md

 ### Via Git

 1. Make sure you have JDK 11 installed.
-Other versions might work but were not tested.
 We recommend [Eclipse Temurin](https://adoptium.net/temurin/releases/?version=11).
 1. Clone this repository: `git clone https://github.com/jdmota/java-typestate-checker.git`
 1. Run the following command from the folder where your source Java files are.
 Replace `REPO` with the appropriate path to the repository cloned in step 2.